BY ELLIE HENSLEY

 Clarence Betts first moved to Atlanta in 2000 because he had dreams of making it in the film industry as a director.
 Originally from Mississippi, Betts was attending Georgia State University when his plans hit some snags — he was suspended from school because of poor grades, and thus unable to receive financial aid.
 That same year, he lost his job.

-“I thought it was time to pack my bags and return home, but jobs back home are few and far between,” said Betts, now 43.
+“I thought it was time to pack my bags and return home, but jobs back home are few and far between,” said Betts, who was 43 during an interview conducted in 2019.
 “I was going back to absolutely nothing.
 So I decided to stick it out in Atlanta, though that meant I was homeless.”

 Betts ran into others experiencing homelessness who told him about the Peachtree-Pine Shelter, where he lived on and off for more than six years.